-Sojourner House, opening August 2019, offers a "bridge to housing" in a community based setting of five apartments and one three-bedroom coach house in Oak Park.
+Sojourner House, which opened August 2019, offers a "bridge to housing" in a community based setting of five apartments and one three-bedroom coach house in Oak Park.
 This 90-day program provides safe, stable living while participants are assisted with improved health, employment, family reunification and linkage to community based services until a permanent destination is identified.

 PARTNERS: Oak Park Housing Authority, MacNeal Hospital/Loyola Medicine

-A solution for housing the most vulnerable
+A solution for housing the most vulnerable.

 Permanent supportive housing is an intervention that combines affordable housing assistance with voluntary support services to address the needs of adults and families who have a long-term disability.
 Services are designed to build independent living and tenancy skills and connect people with community-based health care, treatment and employment services.
 Affordable housing comes in the form of a rental subsidy and participants contribute 30% of their income.
 Permanent Supportive Housing is proven to be a cost-effective solution shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails and prisons.

-PARTNERS - Cook County Health (CCH), Better Health Through Housing (BHH), Center for Housing and Health, Heartland Alliance, Thresholds, BEDS Plus, South Suburban PADS
+Our partners: Cook County Health (CCH), Better Health Through Housing (BHH), Center for Housing and Health, Heartland Alliance, Thresholds, BEDS Plus, South Suburban PADS

-A solution for quickly rehousing those who require short- to medium term assistance
+A solution for quickly rehousing those who require short- to medium term assistance.

 Rapid Rehousing is an intervention for individuals and families who are homeless (HUD definiation) and can become quickly re-housed with limited rental assistance, case management and supports to help a household become and remain stabliy housed.

-PARTNER - South Suburban PADS
+Our partners: South Suburban PADS

 Minimum qualifications for all Supportive Housing programs: